Luke Littler, the Messi of darts - World Today Journal

 #Luke #Littler #Messi #darts

-MWhile Europe satisfies its scarce sporting desires On January 1st with ski jumping, in England the televisions turn on to watch the quarterfinals of the World Darts Championship, especially for the figure of a 16-year-old young man, Luke Littler, who from 3 p.m. faces for a place in the semifinals of the tournament
+MWhile Europe satisfies its scarce sporting desires On January 1 with ski jumping, in England the televisions turned on to watch the quarterfinals of the World Darts Championship, especially for the figure of a 16-year-old young man, Luke Littler, who was looking for a place in the semifinals of the tournament

-The challenge is unbalanced.
-From 164th place in the world he has to eliminate Brendan Dolan, another Englishman who has just defeated a former world champion like Gary Anderson.
-And yet, such is the boy’s appeal that the staff is convinced that he can advance to the next round and reach Tuesday’s semifinals.
+The challenge was unbalanced.
+From 164th place in the world he had to eliminate Brendan Dolan, another Englishman who had just defeated a former world champion like Gary Anderson.
+And yet, such is the boy’s attractiveness that the staff was convinced that he could advance to the next round and reach Tuesday’s semifinals.

+And he achieve it.
+The young man became the youngest semi-finalist in history after beating Dolan 5-1 in the quarterfinals.
+Next up will be a semi-final against Rob Cross, the 2018 winner, before a possible meeting with either Michael van Gerwen or Luke Humphries in the final.

 His goal is to become the youngest champion in the history of an event that this year celebrates its thirtieth anniversary.
 Littler, a boy who celebrates every victory with fast food, has broken all the canons of a sport where the golden era extends beyond 30 years.